 - Site-specific theatre house

 Converting old houses for a commercial use could help to not only boost the economy via real estate, but also increase local businesses and revive the high street.
-As well as creating more jobs, which according to recent reports is certainly something that needs to be focused on in the coming months.
+It would also increase the number of jobs available.

 Time to consider

 Of course, like every investment opportunity, property investment relies on 3 key factors:

 If you’re renting – what kind of tenants are currently in the area?
 Are these tenants right for you, or your asset?

 It is important to consider not just the property’s price, but also the building costs required.
 Getting quotes from builders before investing – if possible – is always a good idea.

 Investment opportunities disappear quickly, so funds need to be ready.

 A refurbishment bridging loan can cover issues with cost and timing, using resale or refinance as an exit strategy, and funds can arrive in your account in days.